TscCai/IEC61850Packet/README.md

-# IEC61850-Packet
+# IEC61850 Packet#

-A library to generate and resolve packets adoptted in IEC 61850.
+IEC61850 Packet is a library to generate and resolve packets adoptted in IEC 61850.
 This project is for education and research mainly.

-Dependency: Packet.Net, SharpCap
+**Dependency:** Packet.Net, SharpCap